-Although considered an adult condition, depression can affect children, adolescents and teens as well.
-Learning to recognize the signs of childhood depression can help you seek treatment early & help them recover.
+Although considered an adult condition, depression can affect children, adolescents, and teens as well.
+Learning to recognize the signs of childhood depression can help you seek treatment early and help them recover.

 Depression in children

 Do you think your child is suffering from depression?
 Do they seem sad, cranky, or withdrawn?
 Although feeling sad and lonely is a normal part of childhood, children can often develop different forms of depression in varying degrees.

 If your child has been experiencing chronic sadness for over 2 weeks and if their social functioning, education and relationships are getting affected, then seeking a medical diagnosis and treatment may be necessary.
 Major depression is a common psychiatric disorder observed in adults worldwide.